 Butterflied leg of lamb

 By butterflying meat, it helps it to cook quicker and more evenly as well as giving a greater surface area for the marinade to have an effect on.
-This Spanish-inspired dish, which we use at Wickedfood Earth Country Cooking School, works equally well with shoulder, chops or fillet.
+This Spanish-inspired dish, which we use at Wickedfood Earth Country Cooking School, is served with a This Spanish-inspired dish, with a garlicky Salsa verde.
+It works equally well with shoulder, chops or fillet.
 A boned leg of lamb can also be cubed, marinated and grilled on skewers.
 It can either be cooked in the oven, on an open braai, or in a kettlebraai.
 Serve with boiled potatoes, or a potato salad and roasted butternut, cole slaw or green salad.
 Also great in rolls or pita breads.

 1 (1.5-2kg) leg of lamb, boned, and butterflied

 2 T red wine vinegar, or juice of 1 lemon

 - Trim the leg of excess fat .
 Mix all the ingredients of the marinade.
 Rub all over the lamb and place in a shallow dish.
 Leave the lamb to marinate for as long as posable (preferably overnight in the fridge)